 * Zhong Shan re-elected as commerce minister, He Lifeng as NDRC chief

-* Liu Kun to be new finance minister (Adds more context on newly elected officials, comments on government shake-up)
+* Liu Kun to be new finance minister (Adds comments from Yi Gang, additional background on Liu He)

-Liu won a top Chinese economics study award in 2015 for his research on the global financial crisis, and is widely seen as masterminding Xi's supply-side reforms which are cutting excess factory capacity and pivoting the economy away from low-value industries.
+Liu, who won a top Chinese economics study award in 2015 for his research on the global financial crisis, is widely seen as masterminding Xi's supply-side reforms which are cutting excess factory capacity and pivoting the economy away from low-value industries.

 Liu, who speaks fluent English, gained a master's degree in public administration at Harvard's Kennedy School of Government in 1995.